Inspiring a Love for Lifelong Learning

 Should you wish to contact the governors, you may write to them c/o the school or use the email address: firstname.lastname@example.org

 All our Governors are members of the Children and Learning Committee as all have a close interest in the pupils’ education, progress and attainment.
-Governors regularly come into school for the day to spend time in classrooms, meeting and hearing from staff, and for the committee meeting itself, where they report back.
+Governors regularly come into school during the day to spend time in classrooms, meeting and hearing from staff, and for the committee meeting itself, where they feed back.
 To advise this committee and to scrutinise detail in the data we have a small Attainment Sub-Committee.

 In addition to attending committee and Full Governing Body meetings, Governors have specialist roles.
 Details for our Governors are as follows, along with information on attendance for the previous academic year September 2015 - August 2016 (seven meetings) and declared interests:

 Ms Liz Down